 \section{{MIMIC-D}}

-For our MIMIC-D method, we model decentralized policies $\pi^i$ as a conditional diffusion model with denoiser network $D_{\theta^i}(\xi^i;\sigma, o^i)$.
-For each agent, $D_{\theta^i}$ takes three inputs, the noisy action trajectory $\xi^i_k$, current noise level $\sigma_k$, and observation $o^i$, and with iterative denoising produces a sampled action trajectory ${\xi}^i_K$.
+In our approach, we model decentralized policies $\pi^i$ as a conditional diffusion model with denoiser network $D_{\theta^i}(\xi^i;\sigma^i, o^i)$.
+For each agent, $D_{\theta^i}$ takes three inputs, the noisy action trajectory $\xi^i_k$, current noise level $\sigma^i_k$, and observation $o^i$, and with iterative denoising produces a sampled action trajectory ${\xi}^i_K$.
 The observation $o^i$ helps give context to the policy at planning time and encodes information about the ego agent, other agents in the system, and the relevant context it can observe.
-In the following section, we describe the CTDE aspects of our MIMIC-D method.
+In the following section, we describe the \maulik{training} aspects of our MIMIC-D method.
 An overview of the MIMIC-D framework is provided in Fig.~\ref{fig:architecture}.